A Scoping Review of Augmentative and Alternative Communication (AAC) Interventions in Low-and Middle-Income Countries (LMICs)

 18

-<div>Six studies targeted indirect intervention via communication partner training for both unaided and aided low- and high-tech AAC systems including gestures, sign language, PECS, pointing to pictures or words, communication boards, and SGDs.
-Positive findings included improved knowledge of communication, creation of communication opportunities, AAC device operation skills, elicitation of specific communicative behaviors, and perceptions of individuals with complex communication needs.
-Studies also reported positive outcomes for the individuals with complex communication needs, including increased expressive communication and overall participation.</div>
+<div>Communication partner training for both unaided and aided low- and high-tech AAC systems showed positive findings for communication partners such as improved knowledge of communication, creation of communication opportunities, AAC device operation skills, elicitation of specific communicative behaviors, and perceptions of individuals with complex communication needs.
+Studies also reported positive outcomes for the individuals with complex communication needs, including increased expressive communication and overall participation (6 studies).</div>